ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This property specifies that a message should be sent without network-layer fragmentation, either at the sending endpoint or along the path.
-When used with connections running over IP version 4, the Don't Fragment bit will be set.
+When used with transports supporting this functionality and running over IP version 4, the Don't Fragment bit will be set.

 ## Partial Sends {#send-partial}